West London Reef: Infrastructure

 West Reef East Island (Da Tay A Island) is a new sunken island that has been renovated and built into a floating island, the current floating part is entirely coral carcasses taken from the excavation to make a lock, characterized by saline coral sand.
 Green vegetables on the island are grown in greenhouses.
 There is an underground tank right under the membrane house floor to collect all rainwater at the roofs and concrete roads to store for irrigation of vegetables and livestock.
 Trees on the island are grown mainly putat, casuarina.

-West Reef East Island has a lock of about 16.5 hectares that can accommodate about 200 fishing boats to avoid storms safely.
+West Reef East Island has a lock of about 16.5 ha that can accommodate about 200 fishing boats to avoid storms safely.
 Besides, there is also a fishery logistics service area, a pilot aquaculture complex (belonging to the East Sea Fishery Service One Member Limited Liability Company, Ministry of Agriculture and Rural Development). and a supermarket that provides a full range of essential items for fishermen from food, food to necessities.
 In addition, the island also has 2 storm shelters with a capacity of 2,000 people.

 On West Reef East Island, there is "House of Great Unity of Vietnamese Ethnic Groups" built in 2019.
 In June 2022, Da Tay A Pagoda was inaugurated on the island by the Vietnam Buddhist Sangha.